Welcome to Prairie Circle

 Most members dress casually, but some choose to dress up.
 Children may be involved in art projects.
 Wear whatever is most comfortable for you.

 What Happens When I Arrive?

-When you enter the barn, you will be greeted by a greeter and handed an Order of Service, and often one of our hymnal books.
-You may be invited to complete a Visitor Sign-In sheet some time during your visit.
+When you enter the barn, you will be greeted by a greeter.
+You may be invited to complete a Visitor Sign-In sheet at some time during your visit.
 Make yourself at home.
 Restrooms are located in the back.
 Please help yourself to coffee or tea found in the kitchen.